-CMO will develop an acceptable, scaled-up formulation and manufacturing process for this product.
+The CMO will develop an acceptable, scaled-up formulation and manufacturing process for this product.
 Unless earlier terminated, the initial term of the agreement is set for a period of five years which automatically renews thereafter for additional two year periods except if either party provides a notice of non-renewal not less than 12 months prior to the end of the then applicable renewal term.
 Until the Company determines at its sole discretion that an acceptable stable, scaled-up formulation and manufacturing process has been developed for each product, either party may terminate the agreement by providing 120 days' prior written notice to the other party.
-The CMO will manufacture, deliver and sell to the Company pursuant to written purchase orders at the times and quantities specified by the Company, \$797 and \$580 of which were recognized as an expense through December 31, 2015 and 2016, respectively.
+The CMO will manufacture, deliver and sell to the Company pursuant to written purchase orders at the times and quantities specified by the Company, \$797, \$580 and \$1,306 were recognized as an expense during the years ended December 31, 2015, 2016 and 2017, respectively.